rafaelfelip/rafaelfelip/README.md

 </h5>
 <br>

-📖 Sou uma pessoa curiosa.
-No meu tempo livre, gosto de ler, jogar, assistir animação japonesa, programar, aprender a língua japonesa e experimentar coisas novas.
+📖 I'm a curious person.
+In my free time, I like to read, play, watch Japanese animation, program, learn the Japanese language and try new things.

-🔰 Estudo programação a 1 ano , procuro oportunidade para estagiar na área de Front-End, gosto de estar sempre aprendendo o máximo que estiver ao meu alcance.
+Programação I study programming for 1 year, looking for an opportunity to intern in the Front-End area, I like to be always learning as much as I can.

-- 🔭 Atualmente, estou estudando em <strong> Front - End Web Development </strong>
+- 🔭 I am currently studying at <strong> Front - End Web Development </strong>
-- 🌱 No momento, estou aprendendo <strong> React Native </strong>
+- 🌱 I'm currently learning <strong> React Native </strong>
-- 🔍 Pretendo colaborar em <strong> Projetos de desenvolvimento de front-end da Web </strong>
+- 🔍 I intend to collaborate on <strong> Web front-end development projects </strong>
-- ⚡ Curiosidade: posso falar 24 horas por dia, 7 dias por semana sobre animes e tecnologia.
+- ⚡ Curiosity: I can talk 24 hours a day, 7 days a week about anime and technology.

 <h3 align="left">🛠 Languages and tools:</h3>